 - To develop a job board website, you’ll first want to start with an MVP that will cost about $48,000.

 - The cost of building a minimum viable product for a real estate website is about $45,000.

 - The price of building an MVP for a trendy up-to-date medical website will be close to $48,000.

 The owner of Virgin Airlines, Richard Branson, once said:

 “Listen.
 Take the best.
 Leave the rest.”

 One of the largest airlines in the world, Virgin Airlines, started with one plane flying one route between Newark and Gatwick.
 How’s that for a minimum viable product?
 If you have a brilliant idea to make our lives better, hopefully building a minimum viable product will help you find your unique way to succeed.

 At Mind Studios, we strongly believe that however complex and large a project is, it can be accomplished with a couple of well-done MVP iterations.
 In addition to developing minimum viable products for startups, implementing websites, and creating mobile apps for iOS and Android, we also provide consulting services.
-If you need to bring your idea to the software market, consult with developers, or calculate the cost of development, just contact us and we’ll get back to you.
+If you need to bring your idea to the software market, consult with developers, or calculate the development cost, just contact us, and we’ll get back to you.